Sevenninetwo/expense-agent/README.md

 # AI Expense Agent

-A personal AI agent built from scratch — no engineering background — that automates daily expense tracking through natural language over Telegram, powered by Claude, and connected to Google Sheets.
+A personal AI agent built from scratch that automates daily expense tracking through natural language over Telegram, powered by Claude, and connected to Google Sheets.

 ---